-Following the completion of the DMin Comprehensive Oral Defence, when the student is ready to write the thesis proposal, the student will contact the DMin Office to request that a Thesis Proposal Committee (see §1.4.8) be established and approved by the Academic Committee of the CSM.
-Once approved by the CSM, the committee will hold an initial meeting with the student in order to offer guidance and establish parameters for the thesis proposal itself.
-Although the student may continue to consult the Thesis Proposal Committee as s/he develops their proposal, the Thesis Director will be the student's main source of academic consultation.
+Following the completion of the DMin Comprehensive and Oral Defence, when the student is ready to write the thesis proposal, the student will contact the DMin Office to request that a Thesis Proposal Committee (see §1.4.8) be established and approved by the DMin Director.
+Once approved, the student will contact the Thesis Director in order to gain guidance and establish parameters for the thesis proposal.
+Although the student may consult the Thesis

+Proposal Committee as s/he develops their proposal, the Thesis Director will be the student's main source of academic consultation.

-When the Thesis Director and student deem the thesis proposal ready for evaluation, the student must submit a digital copy of the thesis proposal paper to the DMin Office.
+When the Thesis Director and student deem the thesis proposal ready for evaluation, the student must submit a digital copy of the thesis proposal to the DMin Office.
 After receiving the paper, the DMin Office will forward it to the student's Thesis Proposal Committee.
-The DMin Office sets the time and place for the oral defence of the thesis proposal paper.
+The DMin Office sets the time and place for the oral defence of the thesis proposal.
 The examination may take place via teleconferencing for those students not within commuting distance of the Toronto School of Theology.